 Distance from Mount Cook to Christchurch: 330 km / 205 miles

 If you still don’t have enough of the beautiful views then you need to stop at Lake Tekapo.
 From Mid-November – late December millions of Lupin flowers bloom turning the scenery into shades of pink, purple, blue, and green (see photo above).

 It’s also worth mentioning that Tekapo is New Zealand’s Dark Sky Reserve, which means it’s an awesome spot for any astronomy and astrophotography enthusiast.

 TIP: After visiting Mount Cook, you can also return back to Queenstown where you started this road trip.
 The driving time will be the same, but you will have to miss out on seeing Lake Tekapo.

 Important tips for your New Zealand road trip

-- If you are travelling within the peak season December through until March I highly recommend booking your accommodation and car/camper as far in advance as you can.
+- If you are traveling within the peak season December through March I highly recommend booking your accommodation and car/camper as far in advance as you can.
 New Zealand receives a lot of visitors in the peak season and the last thing you want to do is stress about where you are going to sleep on your holidays of a lifetime!

-- To check roads and hiking trails conditions especially in winter months, go to the New Zealand’s Department of Conservation website
+- To check roads and hiking trails conditions, especially in the winter months, go to New Zealand’s Department of Conservation website